UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Grip the old aerator and twist it counterclockwise to remove it from the faucet.

-Grip the aerator firmly with your dry fingers and twist.
+Grip the aerator firmly with your dry fingers and twist counterclockwise.
 If you are looking from the bottom up, remember the classic rule: “lefty-loosey.”
 Once you successfully unscrew it, place the old aerator and its rubber washer in a safe drawer.
 You will definitely need to reinstall it if you ever move out or decide to remove the filtration unit in the future.

-If the aerator is stuck tight from mineral buildup, soak a rag in warm white vinegar and wrap it around the tip for 10 minutes.
+If the aerator is stuck tight from hard water mineral buildup, soak a rag in warm white vinegar and wrap it around the tip for 10 minutes.
 This dissolves the calcium scale, allowing you to easily twist the piece off with a towel or gentle pliers.

-Push the device straight up onto the adapter threads and listen closely for a distinct click, or simply twist the textured locking collar counterclockwise until it feels snug.
-Never use metal wrenches to tighten the plastic collar on the filter housing.
-Applying excessive pressure with tools will almost certainly crack the delicate plastic components and void your warranty.
+Push the device straight up onto the adapter threads and listen closely for a distinct click, or twist the textured locking collar counterclockwise until it feels snug against the sink.
+Make sure the unit sits perfectly level; an uneven base will heavily compromise your water flow and potentially damage the internal cartridge chamber.

-Step 4: Insert The Filter Cartridge
+5. Insert And Flush The Filter Cartridge

 Hands insert a filter cartridge into a faucet housing while filtered water runs clear into the sink.